jfpaliga/dnd-class-picker/README.md

     - The most complex function has a cyclomatic complexity value of 4 while the median is 1.

 ## Bugs

+- Resolved bugs

+    - On writing the JavaScript code for generating questions and answers, a bug was found where if one of the buttons led to the 'solution' page then all buttons would lead to that solution when clicked.
+    - On investigation, the bug originated from the event listeners on the answer buttons.
+    - Originally, the event listener called a function in the following way:
+    ```
+    button.addEventListener('click', goNext());
+    ```
+    - The bug was resolved by referencing the function rather than calling it, as follows:
+    ```
+    button.addEventListener('click', goNext);
+    ```

+- Unresolved bugs

+    - There are no unresolved bugs.

 ## Deployment